AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/guidelines/add-guidelines.md

 ### Upload a brand

-You can upload your own brand documents to populate a new brand.
+You can upload your own brand guidelines documents—up to three PDF or DOC files—to GenStudio for Performance Marketing to automatically create a brand.

 See [[!DNL Brands]](/help/user-guide/guidelines/brands.md).